Who Runs The Order? How Is It Structured?

 At the office in Sussex, Annie, Stephanie and Damh send the monthly packages of the English language edition of the course to members all over the world, and supply books and audios, and the answers to hundreds of queries a week by post, email, fax and phone.
 Sometimes members call by to say hello or to consult the Order's archives - but please phone or write first to make sure it's convenient!

 Penny Billington in Wells in Somerset edits the monthly magazine Touchstone, and she would love to receive members' articles, letters, news cuttings and any details of events being organised.
-So would Kim in Western Australia who edits Serpentstar - the members' magazine for Australasia - and Peter van den Berg in the Netherlands, who edits Dryade the Dutch & Belgian members' magazine.
+So would Martin Samson in Australia who edits Serpentstar - the members' magazine for Australasia - and Peter van den Berg in the Netherlands, who edits Dryade the Dutch & Belgian members' magazine.

 Members in Britain, the US and Europe maintain the websites, and members all over the world help to moderate the lively Message Board, coordinated by Kathleen Harrington in Louisiana, USA.
 Other members coordinate or facilitate projects such as the Gatherings, the Order's blog, the Sacred Grove Programme, the Ecological Responsibility Campaign, camps, interfaith work, liaison with other Druid groups, and liaison with English Heritage and the National Trust.